INNVTV/NetCore-Clean-Architecture/README.md

 # NetCore-Clean-Architecture
-.Net Core starter project for clean architecture showcasing use of the CQRS pattern, MediatR for cross-cutting concerns, micro-service communications with both REST and gRPC endpoints, CosmosDB for data and Table Storage for logging.
+.Net Core starter project for clean architecture showcasing use of the CQRS pattern, MediatR for cross-cutting concerns, micro-service communications with both REST and gRPC endpoints, FluentValidation, CosmosDB for data and Table Storage for logging.

 Based on Jason Taylors talk on "Clean Architecture": https://www.youtube.com/watch?v=_lwCVE_XgqI

 ![Architecture](https://github.com/INNVTV/NetCore-CQRS/blob/master/_docs/imgs/clean-architecture.png)

+# CoreServices
+Centralized business logic.
+Visual Studio Solution Project.
+Deployable as a Docker contianer to a variety of platforms including:
+ * Azure Web Apps
+ * Service Fabric
+ * Service Fabric Mesh
+ * Kubernetes
+ * Or any container orchastrator of your choice.

+# Clients
+UI client(s) that connect to CoreServices via REST API.
+Visual Studio Code projects.

+# Workers
+Background tasks hosted as workers that connect to CoreServices via gRPC.
+Visual Studio Code projects.

 # The Domain layer
  Core.Domain Project